 The tabla is one of the most popular classical musical instruments that always consist of a pair.
 Called the dayan and bayan meaning the left and right drum the tones of each complement the other.
 The tabla is played with the hands and is considered as one of the most difficult hand drums to play in the world.

 The chenda is used most in the southern state of Kerala.
 This wooden cylindrical drum is played widely during the Thrissur Pooram festival where a huge number of artists play the instrument in tandem and synchronization.
-Played on both sides the chenda is played using sticks and is also an important instrument during the performances of arts, such as Kathakali, Theyyam, Koodiyattam and more.
+Played on both sides the chenda is played using sticks and is also an important instrument during the performances of Kerala art forms, such as Kathakali, Theyyam, Koodiyattam and more.